-If you’re looking at web hosting and you want fast web hosting then your eyes are probably starting to glaze over now at the range of options available.
+If you’re looking for web hosting and you want a fast hosting then your eyes are probably starting to glaze over now at the range of options available.

 If that’s you then you have my every sympathy.
 In know it can appear bewildering.